First I Found Reasonable Jobs, Later On, Amazing Clients Found Me

 - 31 — Assistant trainer experience thanks to a LinkedIn request

 When I was 31, back in the Netherlands after spending half a year in Nepal and India, I got more interested in working internationally.
 My gut feeling told me to go to Berlin.
 I arranged myself a European funding for young entrepreneurs.
-Once I knew I got the funding I asked people in the LinkedIn group ‘theory U’ who was living in Berlin, if they could use some assistance.
+Once I knew I got the funding I asked people in the LinkedIn group ‘theory U’ who was living in Berlin and if they could use some assistance.
 I got several answers, but one with a real offer.
-The week I arrived in Berlin I had my first experience as an assistant trainer.
+The week I arrived in Berlin I had my first paid work there as an assistant trainer.

 - 32— Meeting a co-founder at an international event I organised

 When I was 32 I organised an international event for the online community Theory U in Practice in which I was involved.
 I organised all, from location to food to live stream.
-I met Natalia Blagoeva there.
-Since 2016 I have been co-founding Unleash Leadership with her and Malek Jaber.
+I met one of the co-founders of Unleash Leadership there, with whom I have been collaborating since 2016.

 - 34 —Meeting potential clients at networking events I organised